-Our revenues to date have been earned from our product development pipeline, marketed product activities and selfdeveloped medicines.
-These activities generate revenues in four primary categories: manufacturing and supply revenue, codevelopment and research fees, license and royalty revenue, and proprietary product sales, net.
+Our revenues to date have been earned from manufactured products made to order for licensees, including Suboxone and Zuplenz, as well as revenue from our self-developed, self-commercialized proprietary product, Sympazan.
+Revenues are also earned from our product development services provided under contracts with customers.
+These activities generate revenues in four primary categories: manufacturing and supply revenue, co-development and research fees, license and royalty revenue, and proprietary product sales, net.